predixdesignsystem/px-dropdown/README.md

 # Px-dropdown

-Px-dropdown is a select component in the Predix UI platform.
+Px-dropdown is a select-like component in the Predix UI platform.

 ## Overview

-px-dropdown is an element which can be placed in any elements, and opens a customizable dropdown list.
+px-dropdown is an element which can be placed in any element, and opens a customizable dropdown list.

 ## Usage